ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ### 7.1 RouteOnContent

 1\.
-Add the **RouteOnAttribute** processor onto the right of the ExecuteProcess.
+Add the **RouteOnContent** processor onto the right of the ExecuteProcess.
 Connect the UpdateAttribute processor to RouteOnContent.
 In the Create Connection window, check the **success** checkbox for the relationship.

 2\.
-Open SplitText **Properties Tab**, add the properties listed in Table 4 to the processor's appropriate properties and if their original properties already have values, update them.
-For the second property and onward, add a new dynamic property for NiFi expression, select the **New property** button.
+Open RouteOnContent **Properties Tab**, add the properties listed in Table 4 to the processor's appropriate properties and if their original properties already have values, update them.
+For the second property, select the **New property** button to add a NiFi expression for the dynamic property value.
 Insert the following property name and value, refer to Table 4.

 **Table 4:** Update RouteOnContent Property Values